10 Top most popular Linux Distributions of 2016

 Distrowatch is one of the oldest and best website which provides Linux distribution release information since 2001.

-Not only me and lot’s of Linux enthusiasts very often visit distrowatch website to know the distribution release status.
-There are lots of Linux distributions are out as of now (nearly 300 distributions) and still counting, every distribution comes with its own unique features and purpose but some of the distributions become very famous and most of the distributions go away even Top 100.
+There are lots of Linux distributions released as of now (nearly 300 distributions) and still counting, every distribution comes with its own unique features and purpose but some of the distributions become very famous and most of the distributions go away even Top 100.
 It’s purely depends upon the company, how they are taking the distribution to next level by including new things & fixing bugs.
 In other hand, how users are picking the distribution based on their requirements.

 I can tell you the straight answer for one common question where asked by many users in different forum.
 Which Linux distribution is the best ?
 No one can tell which is the best distribution, It’s depends on the person and their requirements.
 There are many popular Linux distributions are available, so conclude your requirements and choose the best one for you.

 You may agree/disagree the Top 10 Linux Distributions order of 2016.
-If yes, please add your pole & comments to discuss further.
+If yes, please add your comments to discuss further.